-I believe this assignment was to compose a section from Goethe’s Die Leiden des jungen Werthers (The Sorrows of Young Werther) from an alternate perspective.
+I believe this assignment was to compose a section from Goethe’s Die Leiden des jungen Werther (The Sorrows of Young Werther) from an alternate perspective.

-As to how I came up with the voice for this, all I can recall is trying to make it sound as though it had been translated from German.
+Once, I was asked how I came up with the voice for this.
+All I could recall was trying to make it sound as though it had been translated from German.
 That’s why Lotte refers to dinner as “evening bread” (Abendbrot).
 Ich denke es ist nicht zu furchtbar (I don’t think it’s too terrible).